-This study demonstrates the first full-scale PET scanner capable of determining the polarization of annihilation photons by registering their Compton scatterings.
-The scanner is constructed from three cylindrical layers of plastic scintillator strips, in which annihilation photons interact almost exclusively through Compton interaction, compared to crystals where Compton effect constitutes e.g. 59% (BGO) or 69% (LYSO) (35,43,44).
-Therefore, plastic scintillators are the best suited for the quantum entanglement PET system.
-Another crucial characteristics of the scanner presented in this work is the large relative distance between subsequent Compton interactions in plastic scintillators.
-In the J-PET system it is equal on the average to 25 cm, compared to about 0.6 cm in BGO crystal scintillators.
-This enables one to achieve with J-PET a high angular resolution of about 2°, and high purity of up to ~95% (23), for the identification of first and second interactions, compared to only
+This study demonstrates the full-scale PET scanner capable of determining the polarization of annihilation photons by registering their Compton scatterings.
+The scanner is constructed from three cylindrical layers of plastic scintillator strips, in which annihilation photons interact almost exclusively through Compton interaction, compared to crystals where Compton effect constitutes, e.g., 59% Bismuth Germanium Oxide (BGO) or 69% Lutetium-Yttrium Oxyorthosilicate (LYSO) (35, 43, 44).
+Therefore, plastic scintillators are best suited for the quantum entanglement PET system.
+Another crucial characteristic of the scanner presented in this work is the large relative distance between subsequent Compton interactions in plastic scintillators.
+In the J-PET system, it is equal, on average, to 25 cm compared to about 0.6 cm in BGO crystal scintillators.
+This enables one

-Figure 3: The distributions of $\Delta \varphi$ angle and the values of R-factor determined for the XAD-4 porous material. (a,b) The (a) and (b) panels show experimental results for events within a circle with the radius of $20^{\circ}$ centered around $\theta_1 = \theta_2 = 82^{\circ}$ , and $\theta_1 = \theta_2 = 94^{\circ}$ , respectively.
-The solid curve represents the best fit of the function A-Bcos( $2\Delta\varphi$ ), with A and B as free parameters.
+Fig. 3.
+The distributions of the $\Delta \phi$ angle and the values of the R factor determined for the XAD-4 porous material.
+(A and B) Experimental results for events within a circle with the radius of 20° centered around $\theta_1 = \theta_2 = 82^\circ$ and $\theta_1 = \theta_2 =$ 94°, respectively.
+The solid curve represents the best fit of the function A-Bcos( $2\Delta \phi$ ), with A and B as free parameters.
 Vertical bars denote statistical uncertainty, while horizontal bars indicate bin width.
-The tabulated data are provided in Supplementary Tables S1 and S2. (c,d) R values determined for events within circles with the radii of r, centered around $\theta_1 = \theta_2 = 82^\circ$ , and $\theta_1 = \theta_2 = 94^\circ$ , respectively (see also Fig. 5).
+The tabulated data are provided in tables S1 and S2.
+(C and D) R values determined for events within circles with the radii of r centered around $\theta_1 = \theta_2 = 82^\circ$ and $\theta_1 = \theta_2 = 94^\circ$ , respectively (see also Fig. 4).
 Experimental results are shown with blue points.
-Black bars denote the statistical uncertainty.
-The maximum possible value of R for the case when photons are maximally entangled (R = 2.84), achievable at $\theta_1 = \theta_2 = 82^{\circ}$ , is indicated by the horizontal dashed-red line.
-The dashed-blue lines indicate the values of R in the case when the photons are not entangled for the scatterings at $\theta_1 = \theta_2 = 82^\circ$ (R = 1.63) and $\theta_1 = \theta_2 = 94^\circ$ (R = 1.51) in (c) and (b) panels, respectively.
+Gray bars denote the statistical uncertainty.
+The maximum possible value of R in the case when photons are maximally entangled (R = 2.84), achievable at $\theta_1 = \theta_2 = 82^\circ$ , is indicated by the red horizontal dashed line.
+The blue dashed lines indicate the values of R in the case when the photons are not entangled for the scatterings at $\theta_1 = \theta_2 = 82^\circ$ (R = 1.63) and $\theta_1 = \theta_2 =$ 94° (R = 1.51) in (C) and (B), respectively.
 Upward-pointing green triangles and downward-pointing magenta triangles demonstrate R values determined from the simulated data.
 Upward-pointing green triangles correspond to the result simulated assuming maximally entangled photons, while downward-pointing magenta triangles indicate results obtained assuming that the photons are separable.
 The pink rectangles correspond to simulated results for porous medium XAD-4 assuming that photons from the pick-off annihilation are not entangled.
 The shaded boxes show the range of theoretical R values, in a given selected circle, calculated for the case of maximally entangled photons.